-Comment 14 OIG disagrees with loanDepot's assertion that OIG's statistical sample is not sufficient when making audit projections and conclusions.
-OIG is an independent audit and investigative agency and as such has the authority to determine the most appropriate method to review FHA loans, including utilizing a statistical sample.
-Audits conducted by OIG are very different than those conducted by HUD; comparing the two is not relevant.
+comparing the two is not relevant.
 OIG has no obligation to use the methodologies used by HUD when selecting samples to review FHA loans.
-In fact, where HUD is limited to single, loan level reviews, OIG uses a methodology that allows for conclusions that cover a wider spectrum of a lender's activities.
-As stated in the audit report, OIG selected a stratified, systematic, statistical sample of loans to determine whether loanDepot originated FHA loans containing Golden State downpayment assistance gifts in accordance with HUD FHA requirements.
+Statistical sampling is a valid approach and was conducted in accordance with generally accepted government auditing standards.
+As stated in the audit report, OIG selected a stratified, systematic, statistical sample of 75 loans to determine whether loanDepot originated FHA loans containing Golden State downpayment assistance gifts in accordance with HUD FHA requirements.
 The sample was designed to detect ineligible loans and estimate the total number of loans and the associated dollar amount of loans with the same deficiencies in the audit universe.
-In addition, the sample projected the dollar amount of loans affected in a 1-year period following the audit universe timeframe, along with the dollar amount predicted if a review of the remaining loan records in the audit universe was conducted.
+In addition, the sample projected the dollar amount of loans affected in a 1-year period following the audit universe timeframe, along with the dollar amount predicted if a review of the 233 remaining loan records in the audit universe was conducted.
 See comment 4.

 With regard to recommendation 1C, the audit report recommends indemnification for those loans that are determined to contain ineligible downpayment assistance; rendering the loans ineligible for FHA mortgage insurance.
-The recommendation asks HUD to review the loans to make that determination.
+The recommendation asks HUD to review the 233 loans to make that determination.

-Comment 15 OIG disagrees with loanDepot's statement that the recommendations are unfounded.
+Comment 14 OIG disagrees with loanDepot's statement that the recommendations are unfounded.
 OIG's recommendations are fully supported by documents, analyses, and interviews.
 As stated earlier, the audit recommendations are not enforcement.
-The recommendations are addressed to HUD and must go through a wellestablished audit resolution process.
+The recommendations are addressed to HUD and must go through a well-established audit resolution process.
 With regard to recommendation 1A, it asks HUD's Associate General Counsel for Program Enforcement to review the facts as stated in OIG's report to make a determination whether civil and/or administrative remedies should be pursued.
 See comments 1 and 8.